roma-jam-lab/git_practice/README.md

 5. Set up PULL REQUEST template
 6. Created a folder for refresh C data structures
 7. Sphinx docs build in workflow and deploy to Pages
+8. Added a self-hosted runner for the HIL testing purpose